-Kermit the Frog's new voice debuts on 'Muppets Thought of the Week'
+Kermit the Frog's new voice debuts on 'Muppet Thought of the Week'

 There was mixed reaction to the new voice on social media.

-Kermit the Frog first debuted in 1955 on Henson's five-minute puppet show, "Sam and Friends" which aired on WRC-TV in Washington, D.C.
+Kermit first debuted in 1955 on Henson's five-minute puppet show, "Sam and Friends," which aired on WRC-TV in Washington, D.C.
 He went on to become the star of "The Muppets."